 Factors to be considered by the court in evaluating a proposed settlement may include, among others, some or all of the following: The experience and views of counsel; the risks, complexity, expense and likely duration of continued litigation; the strengths of plaintiff's case; the amount offered in settlement; and the stage of proceedings.
 Officers for Justice v.
 Civil Service Comm'n (9th Cir.
-1982) 688 F.2d 615, 625.
+1982) 688 F.2d 615, 625, cert. denied, 459 U.S. 1217 (1983).

 In preliminarily evaluating the adequacy of a proposed settlement, particular attention should be paid to the process of settlement negotiations.
 Where negotiations were conducted by experienced class action counsel, assisted by a respected mediator, counsel's assessment and judgment are entitled to a presumption of reasonableness, and the court is entitled to rely heavily upon their opinion.
 Boyd v.
 Bechtel Corp.
 (N.D.
 Cal.
 1979) 485 F. Supp.
 610, 622-23; see also In re M.L.
 Stern Overtime Litig.
 (S.D.
 Cal.
 Apr.
-13, 2009) 2009 WL 995864, at 5 (granting preliminary approval, stating "the settlement was reached with the supervision and assistance of an experienced and well-respected independent mediator").
+13, 2009) 2009 WL 995864, at 5 (granting preliminary approval and stating that "the settlement was reached with the supervision and assistance of an experienced and well-respected independent mediator").